iTwin/itwinjs-core/core/quantity/README.md

   - [Contributing](#contributing)
 - [Licensing](#licensing)

 The __@itwin/core-quantity__ package contains classes for quantity formatting and parsing.
+For detailed API documentation, see our [iTwin.js references documentation](https://www.itwinjs.org/reference/core-quantity/quantity/).

+Also check the [iTwin.js learnings documentation](https://www.itwinjs.org/learning/frontend/quantityformatting/#quantity-package) explaining quantity formatting and it's basic concepts.

 ## Terms and Concepts

 ### Common Terms

-- [Unit]($quantity)/[UnitProps]($quantity) - A named unit of measure which can be located by its name or label.
+- `Unit`/`UnitProps` - A named unit of measure which can be located by its name or label.
 The definition of any unit is represented through it's `UnitProps`.
-- [UnitsProvider]($quantity) - An interface that locates the UnitProps for a unit given name or label.
-This interface also provides methods for [UnitConversion]($quantity) to allow converting from one unit to another.
+- `UnitsProvider` - An interface that locates the UnitProps for a unit given name or label.
+This interface also provides methods for `UnitConversion` to allow converting from one unit to another.
-- Unit Family/[Phenomenon]($ecschema-metadata) - A physical quantity that can be measured (e.g., length, temperature, pressure).
+- Unit Family/`Phenomenon` - A physical quantity that can be measured (e.g., length, temperature, pressure).
 Only units in the same phenomenon can be converted between.
 - Persistence Unit - The unit used to store the quantity value in memory or to persist the value in an editable IModel.
 - Format/FormatProp - The display format for the quantity value.
 For example, an angle may be persisted in radians but formatted and shown to user in degrees.
   - CompositeValue - An addition to the format specification that allows the explicit specification of a unit label, it also allows the persisted value to be displayed as up to 4 sub-units.
 Typical multi-unit composites are used to display `feet'-inches"` and `degree°minutes'seconds"`.
-- [FormatterSpec]($quantity) - Holds the format specification as well as the [UnitConversion]($quantity) between the persistence unit and all units defined in the format.
+- `FormatterSpec` - Holds the format specification as well as the `UnitConversion` between the persistence unit and all units defined in the format.
 This is done to avoid any async calls by the UnitsProvider during the formatting process.
-- [ParserSpec]($quantity) - Holds the format specification as well as the [UnitConversion]($quantity) between the persistence unit and all other units in the same phenomenon.
+- `ParserSpec` - Holds the format specification as well as the `UnitConversion` between the persistence unit and all other units in the same phenomenon.
 This is done to avoid async calls by the UnitsProvider and also done to allow a user to enter `43in` even when in "metric" unit system and have the string properly converted to meters.
-- [Formatter]($quantity) - A class that holds methods to format a quantity value into a text string.
+- `Formatter` - A class that holds methods to format a quantity value into a text string.
 Given a FormatterSpec object - containing one or many Unit definitions each with their own Unit Conversion info and a Format passed in - and a single `magnitude` number, the Formatter can convert that number into a text string, adhering to the properties passed to the formatTraits of a Format.
-- [Parser]($quantity) - A class that holds methods to parse a text string into a single number.
+- `Parser` - A class that holds methods to parse a text string into a single number.
 Given a ParserSpec object containing a Format's Units and their Unit Conversions, as well as an input string, the Parser can either return an object `QuantityParseResult` that contains the magnitude of type `number`, or an object `ParseQuantityError`.

-See the [iTwin.js](https://www.itwinjs.org/learning/frontend/quantityformatting/#quantity-package) documentation on quantity formatting for more information.

 ### Concepts